MYSTRANsolver/MYSTRAN_Documentation/README.md

 ## Theory Manual

-The Theory Manual contains detailed information about the theory and math utlized for the MYSTRAN solver.
+The Theory Manual contains detailed information about the theory and math utilized for the MYSTRAN solver.

 The theory manual is in MS Word (docx) because this is a good balance between design and flexibility.
 The Word document is then converted to a PDF, which will reside both in the this repo and the main MYSTRAN repo.